CloudIaCLabs/ServerInfo/README.md

+Note:
-Note: to find help for a function and its usage, please check
+To find help for a function and its usage, please check

 PS > Get-Help Get-InstalledSoftware